 Castles and manor houses

-- Ashton Court - old country house, originally built in 15th century but major part of present structure is built circa 1633 and extended in 19th century.
+- Ashton Court - old country house, originally built in the 15th century but major part of present structure is built around 1633 and extended in the 19th century.

 - Brympton d’Evercy - One of the most beautiful country houses in England with harmonious architecture.
-The building has long history – it was started circa 1220 and finally rebuilt in its present form in 18th century.
+The building has long history – it was started roughly in 1220 and finally rebuilt in its present form in the 18th century.
 Unfortunately much of its historical interior items have been lost.